loginid1/php-lumen-integration/README.md

 127.0.0.1       php.integration.localhost
 ```

-**Note:** When using a custom URIs for your local projects, you will have to use the `.localhost` suffix.
+**Note:** When using a custom URIs for your local projects, you will have to use `.localhost` suffix.

 #### Clone the project